salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

 ## Marketing Cloud to Heroku

-Marketing Cloud to Heroku push is done in two steps:
+Marketing Cloud push to Heroku is done in two steps:
  * exporting DataExtention to zip file
- * load this file to Heroku and upload it to db.
+ * loading this file to Heroku and uploading it to the PostgreSQL.

 ### Marketing Cloud setup
 Make sure your Marketing Cloud account is provisioned with Mail, Automation Studio and Enhanced FTP.

-Navigate to Email app and then in top menu pick Interactions -> Data Extract.
+Navigate to Email app and pick `Interactions` -> `Data Extract` in the top menu.

 ![screenshot](docs/mcImgs/email.png)

-We will need to create three Data Exports.
-In newly loaded page click Create.
+Create three Data Exports.
+To get started click `Create`.

 ![screenshot](docs/mcImgs/mc_DataExtract.png)

-Fill the form and click Save.
-Repeat two more times.
+Fill the form and click `Save`.
+Repeat twice more.

 ![screenshot](docs/mcImgs/de_export.png)